 You can request up to three objects/boxes of material during these timed retrieval runs.

-Groups are welcome but an appointment must be made at least three weeks in advance.
+When we reopen, group visits are welcome but an appointment must be made at least three weeks in advance.

 There are two daily sessions: 10:30-13.30 and 14.:30-17:00.
 Groups are limited to 12 individuals including the tutor.
 Groups exceeding 12 will be required to book more than one session.
 Groups cannot be split across a session.